dkrey/ags_tumbleweed/doc/9verb_door.rst

 :ref:`SetDoorState <SetDoorState>`
 :ref:`GetDoorState <GetDoorState>`
 :ref:`InitObject <InitObject>`
-:ref:`SetDoorStrings <SetDoorStrings>`
-:ref:`GetDoorStrings <GetDoorStrings>`
 :ref:`AnyClick <AnyClick>`
 :ref:`AnyClickSpecial <AnyClickSpecial>`

 This template implements a clever door scripting system, which is a real timesaver if you use a lot of doors.
 It uses a hotspot for the closed door and a non-clickable object, to show the opened door.
 If you enter a room the first time, you have to set up its containing doors: